-The measure described above provides a useful means of quantifying precision, but is limited by its reliance on a somewhat arbitrary criterion for identifying firing onsets, assumes a univariate measure of precision (standard deviation), and ignores all spikes beyond the first.
+iate measure of precision (SD), and ignores all spikes beyond the first.
 One indication that this approach is incomplete is that subsequent spikes sometimes exhibit more precise timing than the first spike.
-Figure 8a shows a period of firing in which the second spike is more precise than the first, a behavior seen in more than one third of the firing onsets recorded from this cell.
+Figure 8a shows a period of firing in which the second spike is more precise than the first, a behavior seen in more than one-third of the firing onsets recorded from this cell.
 Figure 8b shows a more unusual example in which the last spike is more precise than the first.
 Thus, restricting the analysis to the first spike fails to capture important aspects of spike train precision.
 Furthermore, measures of spike precision are bound up inextricably with the notion of spiking reliability.
-Attempts to separate precision (jitter in spike time) from reliability (probability of spike occurrence in a particular time interval) require the use of ad hoc criteria for defining firing events: the length of silence preceding an event and the fraction of repeats containing a spike necessary to constitute an event.
-Changes in these criteria will result in the identification of quite different numbers of firing onsets.
+Attempts to separate precision (jitter in spike time) from reliability (probability of spike occurrence in a particular interval) require the use of ad hoc criteria for defining firing events: the length of silence preceding an event and the fraction of repeats containing a spike necessary to constitute an event.
+Changes in these criteria will result in the identification of different numbers of firing onsets.

 Given these difficulties, it is natural to ask whether the IF model can provide a more complete explanation for the precision and reliability of all recorded spikes.
 Such an account emerges naturally from the likelihood function used in fitting the IF model.
-The machinery for computing the likelihood of spike trains can be used to compute the probability density for a particular spike time, conditional on the stimulus and spike train history, as shown in Fig. 8c-d.
-Using the linear kernel \vec{k} and after-current waveform \vec{h} , we can compute the predicted intracellular current $(I{stim} + I{sp})$ during the interval.
-This input, combined with the noise current I{nse} , determines a probability density over subthreshold voltage P(V) as a function of time, and can be used to compute the probability density of the next spike P(next spike) as a function of time.
+The machinery for computing the likelihood of spike trains can be used to compute the probability density for a particular spike time, conditional on the stimulus and spike train history, as shown in Figure 8, c and d.
+Using the linear kernel \vec{k} and after-current waveform \vec{h} , we can compute the predicted intracellular current $(I{\text{stim}} + I{\text{sp}})$ during the interval.
+This input, combined with the noise current $I{\rm nse}$, determines a probability density over subthreshold voltage P(V) as a function of time and can be used to compute the probability density of the next spike P(next spike) as a function of time.

-Of course, the probability density of the next spike time depends on the particular spike history for that trial, and therefore differs slightly on each trial.
+Of course, the probability density of the next spike time depends on the particular spike history for that trial and therefore differs slightly on each trial.
 Recent studies indicate that this type of history dependence can give rise to distinct patterns of response on different trials, which could be significant for the encoding of visual information across neurons (Fellous et al., 2004; Tiesinga and Toups, 2005).
-Figure 8e shows an example where the distribution of the next spike time following a period of silence is bimodal, a condition where standard measures of spike time precision are problematic.
+Figure 8e shows an example in which the distribution of the next spike time after a period of silence is bimodal, a condition in which standard measures of spike time precision are problematic.
 The bimodality observed here is accurately reflected in the (average) density of the next spike time, computed using the IF model.
-This indicates that the next-spike-time density encompasses summary measures of reliability as well as precision.
+This indicates that the nextspike time density encompasses summary measures of reliability as well as precision.